Description

 Unfortunately, much misinformation regarding the use of salt in the diet has been circulating for the last three decades or so.
 The body needs salt (NaCl) and cannot function adequately without it.
 Low salt diets can make it very difficult if not impossible for stomach to produce adequate amounts of hydrochloric acid.
 The problem is not salt per se, but the quality of the salt.
 Using unrefined, highly mineralized sea salt is perfectly safe and healthful to the system.

-This type of salt is grayish in color and is produced by traditional methods in use for many hundreds of years.
-Available in our office or online in our SHOP look for CELTIC SEA SALT!
+This type of salt is grayish in color (like CELTIC SEA SALT)and is produced by traditional methods in use for many hundreds of years.